divshot/themestrap/README.md

 is already designed to be released directly onto GitHub Pages without an additional intermediary, so if you push to the `gh-pages` branch you should have a nice way to show off your theme!

+## The Themestrap Gallery

+We've created a [gallery of themes built with Themestrap](http://code.divshot.com/themestrap).
+If you have created a theme and want to add it to the gallery, just make a pull request to the [gh-pages](https://github.com/divshot/themestrap/tree/gh-pages) branch of this repository.

 ## Copyright and license

 Copyright 2013 Divshot, Inc. under [the Apache 2.0 license](LICENSE).